-- Arrange to translate the new garage tenancy agreement for residents whose first language is not English - Arrange appropriate additional support for residents who may not understand the agreement (e.g. support worker invited to the sign up meeting). - Could the policy or function promote or contribute to equality and good relations between different groups?
+- Arrange to translate the new garage licence for residents whose first language is not English - Arrange appropriate additional support for residents who may not understand the licence (e.g. support worker invited to the sign up meeting). - ☐ Could the policy or function promote or contribute to equality and good relations between different groups?
 If so, how?